cawka/cs118-spring2017/project-3.md

     * Name and UID of each team member (up to 3 members in one team) and the contribution of each member
     * The high level design of your implementation
-    * The problems your ran into and how you solved the problems
+    * The problems you ran into and how you solved the problems
     * List of any additional libraries used
     * Acknowledgement of any online tutorials or code example (except class website) you have been using.